Suggest a Songfact / Artistfact

 .
 When they are synched up, the line, "Balanced on the biggest wave" plays when Dorothy nearly loses her balance while walking along a fence.

 This is followed on the album by an instrumental called "On The Run."
 The next song is "Time," which reprises "Breathe."

-The whispers that can be heard throughout the album are references to Syd Barrett's madness - Dave Gilmour said this himself when interviewed about Dark Side Of The Moon. (thanks, Mat - Guildford, England)
+The whispers that can be heard throughout the album are references to Syd Barrett's madness - Dave Gilmour said this himself when interviewed about Dark Side of the Moon

 , Pink Floyd is a huge influence on the band - they even mention the group in their 2013 track "I Sold My Bed, But Not My Stereo."